Cogges/cogges.github.io/apcm/2015/index.md

 ---
 layout: page
-title: "APCM 2015"
+title: "Annual Parochial Church Meeting 2015"
 contacts: ["Malcolm Harper"]
 ---
-##Annual Parochial Church Meeting 2015

 The Annual Parochial Church Meeting was held<br>
 on Thursday, 26th February 2015<br>
 in St Mary's Church, Cogges.

-###Agenda and papers for APCM 2015
+### Agenda and papers for APCM 2015
 Full details of the meeting of parishioners and the Annual Parochial Church Meeting, together with various written reports, can be found from the original [Agenda](agenda.html "Opens link to the 'Agenda and papers for APCM 2015' page") for the meeting.